silverbluemx/SE_SoftLandingManager/README.md

 #### I don't want the terrain avoidance function !
 It was better before
 It's possible to disable it using the command arguments (see above) but to be less annoying, change both `terrainAvoidGyro = true;` and `terrainAvoidThrusters = true;` to `false` in the `SLMConfiguration` class, so that it starts disabled by default.

+#### The autopilot does not work perfectly
+Yes, the autopilot (mode 4) is a beta feature.
+More work remains on this one.
+That said constructive feedback will be appreciated.

 #### The script makes the game lag
 Yes, I've noticed some spikes in the script execution time (>1ms) for the terrain scanning function.
 It's under investigation.